GuyPozner/IntelliProject/Logs/2016-04-03 17.16.27/DelayCueAdaptLog20160403.md

 ## 2   Animal 4   3    32        11
 ## 3  Animal 10   4    63         7
 ## 4   Animal 4   4    61        14
+## 5  Animal 10   5    57         4
+## 6   Animal 4   5    78        13
 ```
+## Conclusion
+It seems that the animals have learnd to associate the light cue with the possibilty to open the door.